 The Write Status Register (WRSR) command has no effect on S15, S10, S1 and S0 of the Status Register.
 CS# must be driven high after the eighth or sixteen bit of the data byte has been latched in.
 If not, the Write Status Register (WRSR) command is not executed.
-If CS# is driven high after eighth bit of the data byte, the S15~S8 Bits will keep the previously value.
+If CS# is driven high after eighth bit of the data byte, the S15~S8 bits will keep the previous value.
 As soon as CS# is driven high, the self-timed Write Status Register cycle (whose duration is tW) is initiated.
 While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
 When the cycle is completed, the Write Enable Latch (WEL) is reset.

-The Write Status Register (WRSR) command allows the user to change the values of the Block Protect (BP4, BP3, BP1, and BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table1.
+The Write Status Register (WRSR) command allows the user to change the values of the Block Protect (BP4, BP3, BP2, BP1, and BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table1.
+The Write Status Register (WRSR) command also allows the user to set or reset the Status Register Protect (SRP1 and SRP0) bits in accordance with the Write Protect (WP#) signal.
+The Status Register Protect (SRP1 and SRP0) bits and Write Protect (WP#) signal allow the device to be put in the Hardware Protected Mode.
+The Write Status Register (WRSR) command is not executed once the Hardware Protected Mode is entered.